w3c/wai-curricula/content/content-author/structure.md

 * ensure availability of methods for users to move back and forth through long passages of content, for example using:
   * tables of contents
   * links to get back to the top of the content and to the top of specific sections
-  * methods to move from a footnote to its content and from its content back to the footnote
+  * methods to move from a footnote marker to the footnote content and from the footnote content back to the footnote marker
 * explain requirements for authoring tools to support accessible orientation and navigation methods
 * identify related requirements for designers and developers to support visual and non-visual perception and operation of orientation and navigation methods